realbestia/OMG-Plus-TV-Stremio-Addon/README.md

 - Default: enabled
 - WARNING: EPG with extracted size greater than 5/7 MB may block servers if hosted on Render.com

+#### Timezone Configuration
+The EPG (Electronic Program Guide) data is often provided in UTC.
+To ensure that the program times are displayed correctly in your local timezone, you can configure the timezone offset using the TIMEZONE_OFFSET environment variable.

+Setting the Timezone Offset Format: The TIMEZONE_OFFSET must be in the format ±HH:MM.
+For example:
++1:00 for Central European Time (CET).
+-5:00 for Eastern Standard Time (EST).

+Default Value: If the TIMEZONE_OFFSET is not set, the add-on will default to +1:00 (CET).

 #### PROXY_URL and PROXY_PASSWORD
 - MediaFlow Proxy configuration
 - Optional for Android and Web compatibility